georgeyk/mkdocs-gentags/README.md

 facilitate rendering in custom templates.
 The virtual files behave as normal files, they can be linked, indexed and so on.

+In particular, this plugin is useful for those who want to customize their tags page.

 For more information, installation steps and examples, see the [documentation][2].

 ## Related